Wireless Broadcast Gossip for Decentralized Drone Swarms: Success Probability, Contraction, and Optimal Aloha: Conclusion

 \section{Conclusion}

-This letter studied a simple but practically relevant question for decentralized drone swarms: how fast can broadcast gossip mix information when the wireless medium is interference-limited and access is random.
-Using a Poisson spatial model with slotted Aloha and SIR-based decoding, we obtained three complementary results: (i) a closed-form reception probability that makes the dependence on density, access probability, distance, and the SIR threshold explicit (Theorem~\ref{thm:psucc}); (ii) a mean-square contraction bound showing that the consensus rate factorizes into an \emph{algorithmic} term (how strongly an averaging exchange contracts disagreement) and a \emph{wireless} term (how often such exchanges occur under interference) (Theorem~\ref{thm:contraction_clean}); and (iii) an explicit operating point $p^\star$ that optimizes a sharp availability--reliability proxy and yields the interpretable scaling $p^\star=\Theta(1/\lambda)$ for fixed $(R,\theta,\alpha)$ (Proposition~\ref{prop:pstar_clean}).
-The simulation in Section~\ref{sec:sim} illustrates the resulting design message: the convergence curve is unimodal in $p$, and the predicted $p^\star$ falls in the fastest-mixing region, turning the analysis into a concrete MAC-level tuning rule for dense swarms.
+This letter studied a tractable baseline question for decentralized drone swarms: how random broadcast gossip contracts disagreement when the wireless medium is shared, interference-limited, and accessed through slotted Aloha.
+Under a Poisson spatial model with threshold-based decoding, we obtained three main analytical results.
+First, Theorem~\ref{thm:psucc} gives a closed-form reception law that makes the dependence on density, access probability, link distance, and the SIR threshold explicit.
+Second, Theorem~\ref{thm:contraction_clean} yields a mean-square contraction bound in which the convergence rate separates into an \emph{ideal-mixing} component, capturing the strength of the average-preserving update abstraction, and a \emph{wireless successful-update} component, capturing how often useful exchanges occur under interference.
+Third, Proposition~\ref{prop:pstar_clean} provides an explicit access rule \(p^\star\) for an availability--reliability proxy and reveals the interpretable scaling \(p^\star=\Theta(1/\lambda)\) for fixed \((R,\theta,\alpha)\).

-\paragraph{Future work.} A natural next step is to move beyond the static snapshot and quantify how mobility reshapes both interference and mixing.
-In particular, it is worth investigating a model where each drone moves in a uniformly random direction with heterogeneous speeds, and studying how the resulting time-varying geometry changes the effective success probability, the matching opportunities, and the contraction behavior.
-Understanding when mobility accelerates agreement (by creating time diversity and new neighbors) versus when it slows it down (through increased link variability) would further strengthen wireless broadcast gossip as a lightweight coordination primitive for large-scale swarms.
+The numerical results support this design message while also clarifying its scope.
+Explicit-interference simulations confirm that the disagreement curve is unimodal in \(p\), so the best operating point lies in an intermediate range.
+Further proxy-accuracy, tightness, and robustness results are reported in the supplementary material.

+Accordingly, the present results should be interpreted as a tractable baseline benchmark and a density-adaptive MAC guideline under the adopted abstraction, not as a universal exact optimizer for all UAV deployments.
+Several simplifying assumptions were made deliberately to keep the analysis transparent.
+The geometry is treated as quasi-static over the contraction horizon, decoding is described through a threshold model, Rayleigh fading is used as a tractable baseline, and successful broadcast receptions are mapped to pairwise matchings in order to preserve the global average.
+These choices make the problem analytically clean, but they also leave out protocol overhead, richer multi-receiver behavior, strongly structured formations, and long-horizon mobility effects.
+The contribution of the letter is therefore less a complete protocol specification than a compact analytical framework that exposes the main interference--mixing tradeoff and turns it into an interpretable access-design rule.